 1. APPLIANCES COVERED (Appliances are not covered under the Guardian Essentials Plan): All mechanical parts and components that fail due to normal wear-and-tear of RESIDENTIAL-STYLE: • REFRIGERATOR • DISHWASHER • RANGE • OVEN • COOKTOP • BUILT-IN MICROWAVE • GARBAGE DISPOSAL • WASHER • DRYER • TRASH COMPACTOR.
 NOT COVERED: Commercial restaurant-style appliances, detachable accessories, countertop microwaves, items that do not affect the primary operation of an appliance, maintenance items and items that do not fail as a result of normal wear-and-tear, such as but not limited to shelves, drawers, hinges, light bulbs, glass or glass tops, food spoilage, interior linings, insulation, and filters.
 LIMITS: Maximum for diagnosis, repair, or replacement of all covered appliances is $1,500 per twelve-month contract term.
 Coverage is for one unit per appliance type.
 Extra fee required to have multiple units of each appliance type covered by this Contract.

 2. AIR CONDITIONING & HEATING SYSTEM COVERED: All plans cover one (1) electric central air conditioning system, gas or electric central heating system, heat pump, and all mechanical parts thereof, including condenser, evaporative coil, air handler and detached drain lines, metering device (evaporative coil piston and thermal expansion valve), leaks in accessible refrigerant lines, baseboard heaters, radiators, standard air filters, dial or digital thermostats, and quarterly maintenance and cleaning.
 NOT COVERED: Window units, portable units, evaporative coolers, chiller systems and chiller components, boiler systems, solar heating, fireplaces and key valves, radiant cable heat, oil storage tanks, heat lamps, humidifiers, electronic filters, electronic air cleaners, computerized HVAC management systems or zone controllers, flues and vents, transitions, roof jacks or stands, problems caused by dirty and/or clogged coils, condenser casings, registers, grills, deionizers, ozone purifiers, pre-coolers, non-ducted wall units, drain pans, condensate pans, condensate line stoppages, water towers, supply lines and valves external to unit, pads or pad frames, automatic or manual dampers, air conditioning with improperly sized systems, and structural or city code modifications required in connection with any covered repair.
 LIMITS: Maximum for diagnosis, repair, or replacement of all HVAC systems is $2,500 per twelve-month contract term.
-Guardian will pay up to $10 per pound for recharging of refrigerant.
-The Customer will be responsible for costs in excess of $10 per pound.
+Guardian will pay up to $15 per pound for recharging of refrigerant.
+The Customer will be responsible for costs in excess of $15 per pound.
 Note: This Contract covers air conditioning and heating systems with a capacity not exceeding five (5) tons per unit.
+Extra fee required to have additional units covered by this Contract.

-3. DUCTWORK COVERED: Guardian will cover all breaks in ductwork from the attachement to the hearing and cooling unit transition to the attachment to registers and grills.
+3. DUCTWORK COVERED: Guardian will cover all breaks in ductwork from the attachment to the heating and cooling unit transition to the attachment to registers and grills.
 NOT COVERED: Insulation, vapor barrier, dampers and damper controls, improperly sized ductwork, efficiency problems and legally mandated diagnostic testing of ductwork when replacement hearing or cooling equipment.
-LIMITS: Maximum for diagnosis, repair, or replacement of all ductwork that is behind, beneath or contained in any wall, ceiling, floor or concrete encasing.
-Surface will be restored to rough finish only up to $500 per twelve-month contract term.
+LIMITS: Maximum for diagnosis, repair, or replacement of all ductwork that is behind, beneath or contained in any wall, ceiling, floor or concrete encasing surface will be restored to rough finish only, up to $500 per twelve-month contract term.

 5. WATER HEATERS COVERED: Gas or electric water heaters including tankless water heaters, water tank leak or rupture, thermostat assembly parts and components, heating elements, burner assembly and vent pipes, gas valves, drain valves, relief valves, and circulating pumps (non-solar-systems).
 NOT COVERED: Solar water heaters, solar panels and components, plumbing to solar water heaters, vents and flues, storage or expansion tanks, noise caused by sediment, drip pans, heating/water heater combination units, multi-valve manifolds, and water heater heat pump attachments.
 LIMITS: Coverage applies to water heaters not exceeding 60 gallons.
 Maximum coverage for all diagnosis, repair, and replacement is $500 per twelve-month contract term.